Personal information

 1999 Board certification in Clinical Molecular Genetics, American Board of Medical Genetics

-1995-98 Fellow in Cardiology and Genetics, Harvard Medical School
+1995–1998 Fellow in Cardiology and Genetics, Harvard Medical School, Boston, MA, USA

-1986-93 Medical School, University of Heidelberg
+1986–1993 Medical School, University of Heidelberg

 Main research focus

-Genetics, pathogenesis and therapy of type I interferon-mediated inflammatory disorders, innate immunity, immunometabolism
+Genetics, pathogenesis and therapy of type I interferon-mediated inflammatory disorders, innate immunity, immunometabolism;

 Publications